fedormitrofanov/Airbnb-Porfolio-Project/README.md

 - Which **neighborhoods** have the most Airbnb listings?
     - Waterfront Communities - The Island is the neighbourhood with the most number of listings (Dashboard2.png)
 - What is the **average listing price** for short-term rentals in Toronto?
-      - $197.12 per night (Dashboard2.png)
+    - The average nightly price for short-term rentals is **$198.12** (Dashboard2.png)
-- Does the number of **bedrooms** impact the listing price?
+- Does the number of **bedrooms** impact listing prices?
-      - Listings with more bedrooms are priced higher than listings with less bedrooms (Dashboard2.png)
+    - Listings with a higher number of bedrooms are priced higher than those with fewer bedrooms (Dashboard2.png)

 ---

 ## Tools & Technologies